 The Fix: Whether you’re designing your logo or your website, consider various use cases and user experiences.
 Will your logo render well as a small social profile pic?
 Is that new interactive infographic mobile-responsive?
 These are the crucial questions to ask.

 Just because you designed a logo, combined some colors, and chose a typeface doesn’t mean your visual brand identity is cohesive.
 If you want to create a unified experience, you need to design every element as a complement to the other.

-Start with your logo, then flesh out each element from there.
+The Fix: Start with your logo, then flesh out each element from there.
 Your typeface should work well with your logo (e.g., character shape and personality).
 Similarly, your colors should work well with your typeface (e.g., not too light to read).

 Mistake 6: No Diversity in Imagery

 No, we’re not talking about image styles.
 We’re talking about the people and/or characters you’re depicting, whether it’s in photographs or illustrations.
 It’s easy to fall into a rut, creating the same things over and over simply out of habit.
 But representation is important.
 Think about what the imagery you use says about your brand, your values, etc.

 The Fix: Be mindful of diversity (age, race, gender, etc.) in the images you choose.
 Include specific direction in your brand guidelines, and give your team easy access to an image library that reflects your brand.
 Check out these 101+ tools to build a brand identity (including free stock sites) to find them.

 Typography can enhance or hinder your brand experience.
 If things are too cluttered, indecipherable, or overwhelming, you’re only doing yourself a disservice.
 This is often an issue for online content, and it is one of the easiest ways to turn people off.

 The Fix: To ensure your typography is always legible, try this clever test as recommended by lettering artist Jessica Hische: